 Last summer I was preparing my children's joint birthday Garden Party, scouring the internet for ideas, tutorials etc, and that was when I discovered the world of crafts.
 But most importantly, I discovered that I loved creating stuff with my own hands, and the instant gratification of seeing something I made bring smile to the faces of those I loved.

 I first came across this method back last summer at my dear friend Claudia's Feito a Mao.
-But as usual, I have changed it a bit, and instead of using silk stockings (panty hose in America) I am using tulle.
+But as usual, I have changed it a bit, and instead of using panty hose or stockings; I am using tulle.
 I was not trying to be clever, but tulle was all I could get my hands on quickly and I love using stuff I already have at home.
 So I gave this a go and it worked!

 What you'll need:

 * Thinner wire, the kind to make jewellery?
 It's less than a 1mm thick and very, very malleable.

 * Tulle in the colours of your choice

 * Coloured beads

 2) Repeat 3 other times to get 2 sets of 2 wings = 4 wire loops in total